ppy/osu-wiki/news/2018-05-21-project-loved-week-of-may-20th.md

 [Rairyu - ra'am](https://osu.ppy.sh/beatmapsets/224900) by [glalucard](https://osu.ppy.sh/users/577406)
 *written by [Backfire](https://osu.ppy.sh/users/263110)*

 As far as legends go, [glalucard](https://osu.ppy.sh/users/577406) is certainly one of them.
 Hosting a number of maps that felt instantly ahead of anyone else at the time, at the forefront we have the infamous [ra'am](https://osu.ppy.sh/beatmapsets/224900).
-A test of one's ability to play tricky patterns and at a relatively high speed, this has been one taiko players have practiced for years and years.
+A test of one's ability to play tricky patterns and at a relatively high speed, this has been one that osu!taiko players have practiced for years and years.
 Many will surely be delighted to see this in the Loved section!

 [![](/wiki/shared/news/2018-05-21-project-loved-week-of-may-20th/taiko/chousai-kenbo-sengen.jpg)](https://osu.ppy.sh/community/forums/topics/749064)